-CSL-5830 Practicum in Counseling 3 credits This 200-hour experience, for those preparing for careers in mental health and substance abuse counseling, is designed to give the student a first-hand look at counseling work in an area human services agency.
+This 200-hour experience, for those preparing for careers in mental health and substance abuse counseling, is designed to give the student a first-hand look at counseling work in an area human services agency.
 As a first field experience, this is meant to be primarily observational.

-CSL-5910 Research Methods 3 credits
+CSL-5910 RESEARCH METHODS